-- A) Executive directors members of the executive board of directors, members of the board of directors who under article 407, number 3 of the Portuguese Company Code have been delegated with day to day management powers, and all directors if the board of directors has not carried out the referred delegation. - B) Non-executive directors members of the board of directors to whom management powers have not been delegated, whenever a delegation of powers in the terms set forth under article 407.° number 3 of the Corporate Code has taken place. - C) Company committees (Or Internal Committees) committees composed mostly by members of the company's governing bodies to whom are ascribed duties within the company, excluding the remuneration committee appointed by the Shareholders' General Meeting under the terms set forth in article 399.° of the Corporate Code. - D) Company structure/corporate structures the group of governing bodies and committees of the company, under the terms defined in this glossary. - E) Managing body the board of directors, in companies that adopt a classical model of organisation or the Anglo-Saxon system; the management board, in companies that adopt a Germanic system.
+- A) EXECUTIVE DIRECTORS members of the executive board of directors, members of the board of directors who under article 407(3) of the Portuguese Commercial Companies Code have been delegated with day to day management powers, and all directors if the board of directors has not carried out the referred delegation. - B) NON-EXECUTIVE DIRECTORS members of the board of directors to whom management powers have not been delegated, whenever a delegation of powers in the terms set forth under article 407(3) of the Commercial Companies Code has taken place. - C) COMPANY COMMITTEES (OR INTERNAL COMMITTEES) committees composed mostly by members of the company's governing bodies to whom duties within the company are ascribed, excluding the remuneration committee appointed by the Shareholders' general meeting under the terms set forth in article 399 of the Commercial Companies Code, except where otherwise expressly indicated in this Code. - D) COMPANY STRUCTURE/CORPORATE STRUCTURES the group of governing bodies and committees of the company, under the terms defined in this glossary. - E) MANAGING BODY the board of directors, in companies that adopt a classical model of organisation or the Anglo-Saxon system; the management board, in companies that adopt a Germanic system.

-- F) Supervisory body the audit board, the audit committee and the general and supervisory board without detriment to the competences of a different nature that also fall under the powers of this latter body. - G) Related parties has the meaning defined in the international accounting standards (IAS 24 or a substitute) adopted by European regulations. - H) Executive staff people who are part of senior management, but do not belong to any of the company's governing bodies. - I) Internal regulations group of non-statutory provisions established by the governing bodies of the company and its committees, which aim to regulate aspects of the composition of these bodies or committees, their organization and functioning.
+- F) SUPERVISORY BODY the audit board, the audit committee and the general and supervisory board in accordance with the corporate governance model adopted, without detriment to the competences of a different nature that also fall under the powers of this latter body. - G) RELATED PARTIES has the meaning defined in the international accounting standards (IAS 24 or a substitute) adopted by European regulations. - H) EXECUTIVE STAFF people who are part of senior management as defined by European and national legislation relating to listed companies (under the name "person discharging managerial responsibilities"), excluding members of the corporate bodies. - INTERNAL REGULATIONS group of non-statutory provisions established by the governing bodies of the company and its committees, which aim to regulate aspects of the composition of these bodies or committees, their organization and functioning.